FZJ-IEK3-VSA/tsam/README.md

 ## Installation
+Directly install via pip as follows:

+	pip install tsam

-First clone a local copy of the repository to your computer
+Alternatively, clone a local copy of the repository to your computer

 	git clone https://github.com/FZJ-IEK3-VSA/tsam.git